apiai.me Docs

 The list includes both individual tools (type: "workflow") and admin-configured pipelines (type: "pipeline").
 Use the endpoint field to determine the correct URL to call.

-accepted_inputs lists which input types the tool understands (e.g. image, text, video, audio). required_inputs is the subset of those that are mandatory — anything in accepted_inputs but not in required_inputs is optional.
+accepted_inputs lists which input types the tool understands (e.g. image, text, video). required_inputs is the subset of those that are mandatory — anything in accepted_inputs but not in required_inputs is optional.

 Run a Tool